We are heading into the 4th game of the season with a record of 3 – 0! WHAT????

 2 TBSP butter

-Combine the cornstarch, salt, onion powder, garlic powder, pepper, and paprika in a large mixing bowl.
+Combine the cornstarch (or arrowroot powder), salt, onion powder, garlic powder, pepper, and paprika in a large mixing bowl.
 Whisk until thoroughly combined.

 Add the chicken to the cornstarch mixture; toss until evenly coated.

 Add the butter to the skillet and melt, scraping up browned bits as it cooks.
-Add the buffalo sauces to the melted butter and whisk until combined.
+Add the buffalo sauce to the melted butter and whisk until combined.

 Tap off any excess cornstarch when transferring the chicken bites to the skillet so that the breading crisps, not clumps